cb-cities/sierra-charlie/README.md

 ### Building continuously

+For additional convenience, the source files of  project may be continuously monitored for changes by the local machine.
+Changing any of the files will cause a build to be performed automatically.

-For additional convenience, the project may be automatically rebuilt following any change to its source files.
-If the build is successful, any project-related web browser windows will automatically reload, in Chrome, Firefox, and Safari.
-This is supported on OS X only, and requires installing the [`entr`](http://entrproject.org/) tool.
+If the build is successful, any project-related web browser windows will be automatically reloaded.
+This is supported on OS X only, in Chrome, Firefox, and Safari, and requires installing the [`entr`](http://entrproject.org/) tool.
+(See [_reload-firefox_](https://github.com/mietek/reload-firefox) for Firefox-specific instructions.)

 ```
 brew install entr
 ```

-To start monitoring the project for changes, run the following command:
+To start monitoring the project for changes, give the following command:

 ```
 bin/start
 ```

-_Note:_ By default, continuous builds are performed in development mode.
+By default, continuous builds are performed in development mode.
 This may be changed by pointing the `CONFIG` environment variable to the production configuration file:

 ```
 CONFIG=webpack.config.js bin/start
 ```

-### Compressing the data
+### Compressing data

 The data used by the project is kept in Gzip-compressed [JSON](http://json.org/) files.
-If any changes to the data are required, the [`pigz`](http://zlib.net/pigz/) tool may be used to recompress the files.
+If any changes to the data are required, the [`pigz`](http://zlib.net/pigz/) tool may be used to recompress the resulting files.

 ```
 brew install pigz